rubiefawn/remedy/knowledge-and-treasure/fighting-and-magical-talents.md

 You can use your bonus action on your turn to make an attack using a weapon with the Secondary property.

-### Fight Dirty

-When you make an attack against a creature that is Blinded, Crippled, Deafened, Frightened, Paralyzed, Prone, Restrained, Stunned, or Unconscious, you gain a +1 bonus to the attack roll.

-{% hint style="info" %}
-This fighting talent may be taken multiple times.
-{% endhint %}

 ### Mage Slayer

 You have practiced techniques useful in combat against spell-casters, gaining the following benefits: